Here’s how to save money on meat by purchasing through the nationwide buying club Zaycon Fresh. This is my honest review of Zaycon Fresh.

 If you register for an event (place an order), I would do so as soon as you know Zaycon is coming to a town near you because their events fill up FAST!
 I get their newsletter, so I know ahead of time when they will be coming and what products they will be offering.
 I want to try their beef next!

-Disclosure: I was not monetarily compensated in any way for this post, but I did receive a free box of chicken.
-I have also used my referral link, so I will earn $1 for every person who places an order.
+Disclosure: This is not a sponsored post, but I did receive a free box of chicken.
+I have also used my referral link, so I will earn $1 in Zaycon credits for every person who places an order.
 It’s not a lot, but, hey, every little bit counts, right?
 If you sign up, go ahead and get yourself a referral link and start earning points toward a purchase!
 All opinions are my own.